-According to the OECD, the Swedish tax-to-GDP ratio was 43.3 percent in 2015, thus exceeding OECD average by 9 percentage points.
+According to the OECD, the Swedish tax-to-GDP ratio was 44.0 percent in 2017, exceeding the OECD average by nearly 10 percentage points.

-The tax-to-GDP ratio, measured as total income from taxes and social security contributions divided by the GDP, was 43.3 percent in Sweden in 2015 according to the OECD.
-Compared with the other OECD member states, six countries have a higher tax-to-GDP ratio.
+The tax-to-GDP ratio, measured as total income from taxes and social security contributions divided by the GDP, was 44.0 percent in Sweden in 2017.
+Compared with the other OECD member states, three countries currently have a higher tax-to-GDP ratio.

-Beginning in the 1960s and 1970s, the tax level in Sweden increased sharply and culminated in the late 1980s with the tax-to-GDP ratio peaking at well over 50 percent.
-Over the past few of years, the tax-to-GDP ratio has tended to decrease, much due to tax cuts on work income.
+Beginning in the 1960s and 1970s, the tax level in Sweden increased sharply and culminated in the late 1980s and early 90s.
+During the first decade of this century the tax-to-GDP ratio tended to decrease, much due to tax cuts on work income.
 However, in recent years, that trend has reversed slightly.